Yadkin Valley, NC Covid-19 Update. Click to Read More

 Enjoy live theater and a variety of artistic pursuits via the Foothills Arts Council.

 NC's first "forest bathing" trail is at Grassy Creek Vineyard.
 Named the Klondike Lake Trail, the one-mile trail adheres to the Japanese concept of forest bathing, meaning "therapy in nature."

 Located off Business 268 east of Elkin, this 4/10-mile dirt track speedway is open Saturday nights April thru October featuring more than 80 drivers from a range of auto divisions.

-Gertrude loved historic preservation, and her passion for preservation led her to form the Gilmer-Smith Foundation to oversee perpetual care of the home as a living museum after her death in 1981.
+Gertrude loved historic preservation, and her passion for preservation led her to form a foundation to oversee perpetual care of the home as a living museum after her death in 1981.